Jerome-mi/Simple-Imap-Filter/README.md

-SimpleImapFilter is a simple IMAP filter written in python, it is moved to gitlab, here : https://gitlab.com/j.marchini/simple-imap-filter
+SimpleImapFilter is a simple IMAP filter written in python moved to gitlab, here : https://gitlab.com/j.marchini/simple-imap-filter